 Over the past 15 years as a soldier, spouse and researcher I have become increasingly aware of and concerned by, the amount of stress suffered by military spouses.

 My concern did not come about hastily, but rather through the accumulated experience of my mother, mother-in-law and sister-in-law.
-We have all shared the role of being the spouse of an active duty member.
+We have all shared the role of being the military spouse of an active duty member.

 More broadly, as military spouses, we all experience the best and worst military life has to offer.